 For the purpose of the project, carbon uptake in soil and biomass is transformed into carbon dioxide equivalent, and this into carbon credit/offset.

-The principles on which GECO2 schemes are based on the main international offset's standards.
+The principles on which GECO2 schemes are based are similar to the main international offset's standards.

 GECO2 standard comprehends the following characteristics: